How to Configure Windows Kiosk Using Microsoft Intune | Windows 10 / 11

 Intune Windows 10 kiosk mode/ Windows 11 Kiosk mode configuration settings

-• In the Configuration Settings, select the following settings for Multi-app kiosk.
+• On the Configuration Settings, select the following settings for the Multi-app kiosk setup.

 • Browser and Applications: